-Safety is a major concern for both existing and potential bicyclists.
-For those who ride, safety is typically an on-going concern.
+Safety is a major concern of both existing and potential bicyclists.
+For those who ride, safety is typically an on-going concern or even a distraction.
 For those who don't ride, it is one of the most compelling reasons not to ride.
-In discussing bicycle safety, it is important to separate perceived dangers from actual safety hazards.
+In discussing bicycle safety, it is important to separate out perceived dangers versus actual safety hazards.

-Bicycle riding on-street is commonly perceived as unsafe because of the exposure of a lightweight, two-wheeled vehicle to heavier and faster moving automobiles, trucks, and buses.
-Actual collision statistics, however, show that bicyclists face only a marginally higher risk of sustaining an injury than a motorist based on numbers of users and miles traveled.
+Bicycle riding on-street is commonly perceived as unsafe because of the exposure of a lightweight, twowheeled vehicle to heavier and faster moving automobiles, trucks and buses.
+Actual collision statistics, however, show that bicyclists face only a marginally higher degree of sustaining an injury than a motorist based on numbers of users and miles traveled.
 Death rates are essentially the same with bicyclists as with motorists.
 Bicycle-vehicle collisions are much less likely to happen than bicycle-bicycle, bicycle-pedestrian, or collisions caused by physical conditions.